 4) Once you determined if your new state has reciprocity or not to transfer your CNA license, you will then fill out the appropriate forms and paperwork.
 This commonly includes items such as:

 5) You will then take your paperwork, forms and license to the new state’s registry office.
 This is where you will update your certificate for transferring a CNA license.

 Most states will allow a CNA license to be transferred using a process called reciprocity.
 The reciprocity process is not exclusive to CNA’s.
-Teachers, lawyers, psychologists and other “board certified” professions allow license-holders to transfer their qualifications to a new residence without beginning their education and training at square one.
+Teachers, lawyers, psychologists and other “board certified” professions allow license-holders to transfer their qualifications to a new residence without beginning their education and classes at square one.
 To see if the new state offers the ability to transfer a CNA license via reciprocity, check with that state’s CNA regulatory body.
 This is normally the state Board of Nursing or a Division within the state’s Department of Health.

 Reciprocity is an agreement stating that an individual may transfer their license to another state without having to go through the entire certification process again.
-It is an easier process that eliminates the need to restart CNA training.
+It is an easier process that eliminates the need to restart CNA classes.
 Reciprocity has many benefits including: